 The blisters tend to begin on the abdomen or torso and will be limited to one side of the body.
-The virus can persist for a couple of weeks and whilst it is more common to see the blisters on some areas of the body, as above, they can also be apparent on other areas such as the face, eyes and genitals (NHS, 2021).
+The virus can persist for a couple of weeks and whilst it is more common to see the blisters on some areas of the body, as above, they can also be apparent on other areas such as the face, eyes and genitals.2

-As the pustules scab over it’s important to try to leave the scabs intact as this can cause: bacterial infection to occur, the herpes simplex virus to spread and can also cause the area affected to scar more.
+As the pustules scab over it’s important to try to leave the scabs intact as this can cause a bacterial infection to occur, the virus to spread and can also cause the area affected to scar more.

 Most people will not be left with scarring from the shingles infection, but if you are left with some scars then the marks are usually an angry red or purple colour at first, but this will gradually fade over a number of weeks and months.

 Unfortunately, however diligent you are in following these steps, some scars may still be left.
 If the scars are very unsightly you may wish to talk to your GP about whether further treatment could help and what options are available.

 Be aware that some treatments may be classed as a cosmetic procedure and so may not be available through the NHS or many private healthcare plans.

 Scars are a natural part of the healing process and although they may never disappear completely, they are likely to fade over time.
 There are a few things that you can use to help minimise the appearance and impact these have on you.

-These can be used to help soften and flatten the appearance of a scar.
+These can be used to help soften and flatten the appearance of a healing scar.
 These treatments can also assist to relieve any itching or discomfort you are feeling; you can speak with your GP, specialist or pharmacist about what the most appropriate silicon-based treatment may be for you.

 Steroids can improve a scars appearance through corticosteroid injections.
-Injections will need to be repeated a number of times with a break in-between treatments, to assess the bodies response.
+Injections will need to be repeated a number of times with a break in-between treatment, to assess the bodies response.

-It is important to be aware that there have not been many long term studies into the effectiveness and safety of this treatment, and it can be expensive, so do make sure that you are working with a trusted professional if you decide to try this treatment.
+It is important to be aware that there have not been many long-term studies into the effectiveness and safety of this treatment, and it can be expensive, so do make sure that you are working with a trusted professional if you decide to try this treatment.

 These relatively common cosmetic procedures can help the appearance of scars by plumping up pitted scars/smoothing the surface of the skin.
-However, they can be costly, and treatment needs to be repeated to maintain any effect
+However, they can be costly, and treatment needs to be repeated to maintain any effect.

 In more extreme cases surgery may be used to make the scar appear more natural or less noticeable, for example by using a skin graft from an area of healthy skin to cover the damaged tissue.
 Surgery may also be used if the scar tissue is restricting your movement in any way.